IBM/cp4waiops-connectors/airgap.md

 `yum install -y skopeo`
 - Access to the Red Hat OpenShift Container Platform cluster as a user with the `cluster-admin` role.

-## Create the gitserver
-Follow the instructions for [creating the Git Server](/bundle-manifest.md#use-in-air-gapped-clusters)

 ## Configure the registry mirror
 Create a new `ImageContentSourcePolicy` on your Red Hat OpenShift cluster to enable the redirection of requests to pull images from a repository on a mirrored image registry.

-Replace `<image>/<name>` with the proper name and `<example.io/subdir>` with your internal image registry repository, then run the command on the inf node of your Red Hat OpenShift cluster:
+Replace `<subdir>` with the proper name and `<example.io/subdir>` with your internal image registry repository, then run the command on the inf node of your Red Hat OpenShift cluster:

 ```
 oc create -f - << EOF